devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## onewire/master/write
 Read specified data to onewire bus.
 Onewire pin can also be specified with this for this command.
 Selected pin will be init with open-drain output mode and on-board pull up will be enabled.

 *Parameters*:
-"data" - base64 encoded data that have to be sent before reading operation for initialize device for sending some data.
+* "data" - base64 encoded data that have to be sent before reading operation for initialize device for sending some data.
 Maximum size of data is 264 bytes.
-"pin" - GPIO port number for onewire data line.
+* "pin" - GPIO port number for onewire data line.
 If not specified, previous pins will be used.
 Default is "0".

 *Example*:
 ```json
 {
 	"data":"YWI=",
 	"pin": "2"
 }
 ```
-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.

 ## onewire/master/int
 Enable or disable notifications for event on one wires buses.

 *Parameters*:
 Json with set of key-value, where key is pin name and value can be:
-"disable" - disable interruption if it was enabled before
+* "disable" - disable interruption if it was enabled before
-"presence" - scan bus and send notification with scan result when device send PRESENCE signal on bus.
+* "presence" - scan bus and send notification with scan result when device send PRESENCE signal on bus.
 1-wire devices sends this signal after powering on, so it can be used to read iButton devices serial.
 Mnemonic "all" can be used as key to set up something for all pins.

 *Example*:
 ```json
 {
 	"2":"presence"
 }
 ```
-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.
-Notifications will be sent with name 'onewire/master/int’.
+Notifications will be sent with name 'onewire/master/int".
 Each notification will contain list of device's serial numbers and pin where it was found:
 ```json
 {
 	"found":["5800000A08DB5E01", "700000288D214B01"],
 	"pin":"2"
 }
 ```

 ## onewire/master/search
 Search bus for serial numbers of all attached devices.

 *Parameters*:
-"pin" - GPIO port number for onewire data line.
+* "pin" - GPIO port number for onewire data line.
 If not specified, previous pins will be used.
 Default is "0".

 *Example*:
 ```json
 {
 	"pin":"2"
 }
 ```
-Return ‘OK’ in status and result with list as below.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and result with list as below.
+Or "Error" and description in result on error.
 ```json
 {
 	"found":["5800000A08DB5E01", "700000288D214B01"],